amyamyc/SI507-HW6/README.md

 * **Check out the file `jquerylib_submit_example.html`.
 This is an example of code that uses a package called `jQuery` (and this will need you to have an internet connection to run it properly, although the other file does not).
 Check out resources above for more on jQuery!**

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**
+Error input is red because there is a class called "error" that makes the input red.
+Valid input is blue because there is a class called "good" that makes the input blue.

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**
+This is an expression that checks whether the required field(s) in the HTML form contains only letters.
+The expression checks the input against alphabet A-Z.

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**
+In Python, the conditions in if statements do not need parenthesis.
+Following the condition is a semi colon.
+The block of code that occurs, if the condition is true, is indented under the if statement.
+Indentation in is not required in Javascript whereas Python relies on indentation.

+In Javascript, the conditions in if statements need parenthesis.
+The block of code that occurs if the condition is true has to be in curly brackets.

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**
+It determines the duration of the fade animation.

 * **What do you think is going on with the following code at the beginning of the program?
-Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**
+Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:** document.ready()
+Prepares the the code in the documents to be ready to execute Javascript code.
+In other words, the code in document.ready() will run once the DOM is ready for Javascript code to run.
+("form").submit(function(event)
+The submit event occurs when the form is submitted.
+The submit event will trigger the function(event) to execute.

 ```js
 $(document).ready(function(){